 4. Display everything on your website

 Even if you focus primarily on offline sales, it’s incredibly important that you have everything on your website.
-For instance, some businesses specialize as clothing distributors, which strong logistical chain and delivery systems.
+For instance, some businesses specialize as clothing distributors, which have strong logistical chains and delivery systems.
 Others prefer old-school, on-spot sales.
 The key thing is that you proudly display every item you have in offer.
 Look at it this way, people might be willing to travel quite a bit in order to buy from you.
 However, they will not do this unless they’re 100% sure that you have the item on offer.
 So, update your website regularly in order not to mislead them.

 5. Guerilla marketing

 One of the most interesting crossovers between digital and analog marketing can be seen through the use of creative ideas and promotions.
 When you create a compelling piece of street art, people will take photos of it and post it on their social media.
-There, they can also add a tag, hashtag, and a location.
+There, they can also add a tag, hashtag, and location.
 If your business is nearby or if the mural/street art is on the side of your business, you’ve practically promoted the location of your retail place.
-The best thing about this method is that it provides you with coverage in both the digital and real-world for the same money.
+The best thing about this method is that it provides you with coverage in both the digital and real world for the same money.